-Board Meeting Resolution # Resolution Summary Resolution Assignment Action Taken w/ Date Complete April 26, 2022 21/22-043 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part III READ A FIRST TIME the 26th day of April 2022; READ A SECOND TIME the 26th day of April 2022; Complete READ A THIRD TIME, PASSED the 26th day of April 2022.
-April 26, 2022 21/22-042 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part II 8 (Kootenay Lake) (hereinafter called the "Board") has submitted a capital plan to the Minister of Education (hereinafter called the "Minister") and the Minister has approved the capital plan or has approved a capital plan with modifications, Complete NOW THEREFORE in accordance with section 143 of the School Act, the Board has prepared this Capital Bylaw and agrees to do the following: (a) Authorize the Secretary-Treasurer to execute a capital project funding agreement(s) related to the capital projects(s) contemplated by the capital plan or the capital plan with modifications; (b) Upon ministerial approval to proceed, commence the project(s) and proceed diligently and use its best efforts to complete each project substantially as directed by the Minister; (c) Observe and comply with any order, regulation, or policy of the Minister as may be applicable to the Board or the capital project(s); and, (d) Maintain proper books of account, and other information and documents with respect to the affairs of the capital project(s), as may be prescribed by the Minister.
+Board Meeting Resolution # Resolution Summary Resolution Assignment Action Taken w/ Date Complete pril 26, 2022 21/22-043 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part III READ A FIRST TIME the 26th day of April 2022; READ A SECOND TIME the 26th day of April 2022; READ A THIRD TIME, PASSED the 26th day of April 2022.
+Complete pril 26, 2022 21/22-042 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part II WHEREAS in accordance with section 142 of the School Act, the Board of Education of School District No. 8 (Kootenay Lake) (hereinafter called the "Board") has submitted a capital plan to the Minister of Education (hereinafter called the "Minister") and the Minister has approved the capital plan or has approved a capital plan with modifications, NOW THEREFORE in accordance with section 143 of the School Act, the Board has prepared this Capital Bylaw and agrees to do the following: (a) Authorize the Secretary-Treasurer to execute a capital project funding agreement(s) related to the capital projects(s) contemplated by the capital plan or the capital plan with modifications; (b) Upon ministerial approval to proceed, commence the project(s) and proceed diligently and use its best efforts to complete each project substantially as directed by the Minister; (c) Observe and comply with any order, regulation, or policy of the Minister as may be applicable to the Board or the capital project(s); and, (d) Maintain proper books of account, and other information and documents with respect to the affairs of the capital project(s), as may be prescribed by the Minister.
 NOW THEREFORE the Board enacts as follows: 1.
 The Capital Bylaw of the Board for the 2022/23 Capital Plan as approved by the Minister, to include the supported capital project(s) specified in the letter addressed to the Secretary-Treasurer and Superintendent dated March 15, 2022, is hereby adopted.
-This Capital Bylaw may be cited as School District No. 8 (Kootenay Lake) Capital Bylaw No. 2022/23- CPSD8-01."
-April 26, 2022 21/22-041 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part I THAT the Board of Education unanimously agrees to give the Capital Project Bylaw No. 2022/23- CPSD8- 01 all three readings at this meeting of April 26, 2022.
-Complete April 26, 2022 21/22-040 Appointment of Chief Election Officer THAT the Board of Education of School District No. 8 (Kootenay Lake) appoint Johan Glaudemans as Chief Election Officer for the School Trustee Election on October 15, 2022, and that Johan Glaudemans be granted authority to appoint poll clerks and/or a Deputy Chief Election Officer, should the need arise.
-Complete April 26, 2022 21/22-039 Adoption of Minutes THAT the minutes from the March 8, 2022 Meeting of the Board held in public and the March 28, 2022 Special Meeting of the Board held in public BE ADOPTED.
-Complete April 26, 2022 21/22-038 Adoption of Agenda THAT the Agenda for this April 26, 2022 meeting BE ADOPTED, as amended.
+2. This Capital Bylaw may be cited as School District No. 8 (Kootenay Lake) Capital Bylaw No. 2022/23-CPSD8-01."
+Complete April 26, 2022 21/22-041 Capital Project Bylaw No. 2022/23- CPSD8- 01 / Part I THAT the Board of Education unanimously agrees to give the Capital Project Bylaw No. 2022/23- CPSD8-01 all three readings at this meeting of April 26, 2022.
+Complete pril 26, 2022 21/22-040 Appointment of Chief Election Officer THAT the Board of Education of School District No. 8 (Kootenay Lake) appoint Johan Glaudemans as Chie Election Officer for the School Trustee Election on October 15, 2022, and that Johan Glaudemans be granted authority to appoint poll clerks and/or a Deputy Chief Election Officer, should the need arise. f Complete pril 26, 2022 21/22-039 Adoption of Minutes THAT the minutes from the March 8, 2022 Meeting of the Board held in public and the March 28, 2022 Special Meeting of the Board held in public BE ADOPTED.
+Complete pril 26, 2022 21/22-038 Adoption of Agenda THAT the Agenda for this April 26, 2022 meeting BE ADOPTED, as amended.
 Complete